eggnot/eggnot.github.io/cv-bio.md

 From 1999 to 2004, I worked as a Junior Researcher at the Newest Media Department of the Institute of Archaeology and Ethnography.
 During this time, I was designing and programming GIS and 3D-scanning applications for archaeologists.

-In 2005, I worked as an artist assistant at the first Moscow biennale of contemporary art, where I assisted with film production for Clemens von Wedemeyer.
+In 2005, I worked as an artist assistant at the first Moscow biennale of contemporary art, where I assisted with film production for Clemens von Wedemeyer, Gelitin group and others.

 In 2006, I was in the artist residence Blumen in Leipzig, where I worked as a feature film director and video editor.
 Later, I worked as an artist and video editor in Moscow, but in late 2009, I returned to Novosibirsk.